Dunnington: Community

 The village has a historic centre, part of which is a conservation area.

-According to the 2001 Census, the parish had a population of 3,194.
+According to the 2001 census, the parish had a population of 3,194.
 Before 1996 it had been part of the Selby district, and before 1974 the East Riding of Yorkshire.

 Dunnington is connected to York by the A1079 York to Hull, and the A166 York to Bridlington roads.
 The village is on the FirstGroup bus company's number 10 route through York as well as East Yorkshire Motor Services number 45 route which runs from Bridlington to York.

 A monthly magazine for the village and neighbouring communities, The Grapevine, is published by the local church, and contains news from village organisations and feature articles.

 Since 2017 Dunnington has had an online community network—known as This is Dunnington—for communicating, sharing and commenting on events, news, developments and activities in the parish and village.

 Recreational areas within or around Dunnington are Hagg Wood, Hassacarr Nature Reserve, Julia's Memorial Garden and a play park.
 Hassacarr Nature Reserve has attracted some 5,000 visitors over the past 20 years, and has recently been awarded Local Nature Reserve status.

-Dunnington has two public houses— The Cross Keys and Twine & Barrel.
+Dunnington has one public house— The Cross Keys.
 Dunnington Sports Club is also open as a bar.
 The village also has a library, a doctors' surgery, a dental practice and a reading room at the Village Hall.
 The village school is Dunnington C of E Primary School.

 Dunnington retains a small independent retail area mainly in and around York Street.
-Services include a newsagent, florist, hairdressers, a beauty salon, a home interiors showroom, fast food, a coffee shop and a bakery.
+Services include a newsagent, florist, hairdressers, a beauty salon, fast food, a bistro and a bakery.
 On the location of the old Dunnington railway station, the modern industrial estate is the home of wide range of light industrial businesses and services.